Adjarian's law: Historical development

-Vaux (1992) argues that voiced stops often involve tongue root advancement and proposes that the source of [+ATR] were simply the voiced stops such as //b//, //d//, as found in Classical Armenian.
-Garrett notes that Adjarian's Law is however never triggered by voiced stops that have developed from the Classical Armenian plain voiceless stops; but it was also triggered by the breathy-voiced fricative //ɦ// (which developed in the involved dialects from Classical Armenian //j//).
-He proposes that the voiced stop consonants that trigger it should be assumed to similarly have been breathy voiced /[bʱ]/, /[dʱ]/ by the time of Adjarian's law.
-Breathy voiced stops are recorded from several other dialects of Armenian; none of these however show Adjarian's law.
-Garrett interprets this to mean that Adjarian's law should be considered a type of transphonologization, where breathiness leads to [+ATR] only if it is simultaneously lost.
-According to Vaux, the relevant feature is instead the devoicing of the Classical Armenian voiced stops.
+Bert Vaux (1992) argues that voiced stops often involve tongue root advancement and proposes that the source of [+ATR] were simply the voiced stops such as //b//, //d//, as found in Classical Armenian.
+However, Andrew Garrett notes that Adjarian's law is never triggered by voiced stops that have developed from the Classical Armenian plain voiceless stops but that it was also triggered by the breathy-voiced fricative //ɦ//, which developed in the involved dialects from Classical Armenian //j//.
+He proposes that the voiced stop consonants that trigger the law should be similarly assumed to have been breathy-voiced /[bʱ]/, /[dʱ]/ by the time of the law.
+Breathy voiced stops are recorded from several other dialects of Armenian, but none of them shows Adjarian's law.
+Garrett interprets that to mean that Adjarian's law should be considered a type of transphonologization in which breathiness leads to [+ATR] only if it is simultaneously lost.
+According to Vaux, the relevant feature is instead the devoicing of the voiced stops of Classcical Armenian.

-Adjarian's law demonstrates that the Proto-Armenian language retained the PIE aspirated stops and had not undergone a Germanic-style consonant shift.
-The result is important evidence against certain arguments in favor of the glottalic theory of the Proto-Indo-European stop system since such vowel fronting makes no sense if the protolanguage's voiced aspirates had been simple voiced stops.
+Adjarian's law demonstrates that Proto-Armenian retained the Proto-Indo=European aspirated stops and had not undergone consonant shift like the Germanic languages' Grimm's law.
+The result is important evidence against certain arguments of the glottalic theory for the Proto-Indo-European stop system since such vowel fronting makes no sense if Proto-Indo-European's voiced aspirates had been simple voiced stops.
 It does, however, if they were breathy-voiced.
-Since voiced aspirates then have to be reconstructed for Proto-Armenian, only Germanic can be claimed to be "archaic" for PIE consonantism in the glottalic theory framework.
+Since voiced aspirates then have to be reconstructed for Proto-Armenian, only Proto-Germanic can be claimed to be "archaic" for PIE consonantism in the glottalic theory framework.

 The absolute dating of Adjarian's law remains unclear.
-Dates as early as the fifth century have been proposed.
+Dates as early as the 5th century have been proposed.
 A likely later boundary is the formation of the community of Musaler, no later than the 11th century.